mbagheri20/ramandb/README.md

 # Computational Raman Database

 In this repository, all the versions of datasets contain Raman tensors and other vibrational information, such as phonon eigenmodes, Born charges (adopted from the Phonon database), and symmetry information, stored in a JSON document that can be queried with a simple python script.

-You can browse the latest version of the database on [Computational Raman Database](https://ramandb.oulu.fi/) website. where you can find interactive Raman, IR spectra, and Phonon band structures with other related data on each structure page.
-The materials can be searched using formula, the number of atoms, Materials project id, dimensionality, and a lot of other keywords.
+You can browse the latest version of the database on [Computational Raman Database](https://ramandb.oulu.fi/) website where you can find interactive Raman, IR spectra, and Phonon band structures with other related data on each structure page.

+The materials can be searched using formula, the number of atoms, materials project id, dimensionality, and a lot of other keywords.

 ## Update logs

-### version 1.0.1 (2024.0.1.24)
+### version 1.0.1 (2024.01.24)

 We updated Raman tensors of 33 materials after the first release of the database due to the calculation problems, mainly related to how errors were handled.